UCL's Centre for Doctoral Training in Data Intensive Science

 The studentship includes extensive training in the field of DIS.
 In the 1st year of the PhD a series of intensive courses, designed with the aid of our industrial partners, will provide a strong theoretical and practical grounding in the techniques, tools and programming languages of DIS, that are commonly used in both academia and industry.
 This will be followed by undertaking a research project on one of STFC's world leading DIS facilities, such as ATLAS at the Large Hadron Collider, Planck, Gaia, the Square Kilometre Array and LSST, amongst others.
 The research projects will involve the application of DIS to the large datasets collected at these experiments, as well as the development of new and cutting edge techniques in collaboration with other related disciplines, such as the Computer Science, Statistical Science and the Mathematics departments.
 The studentships will also involve a 3-6 month secondment at one of UCL's DIS partner institutes, who are either power users or world leaders in DIS techniques, such as the BBC, The Economist, The MET Office, CERN openlab, NCC Group, Starcount, Lenovo and Mellanox amongst others.
 Training will be supplemented by regular summer schools and networking events, involving key industrial and academic figures.
 Successful candidates will obtain a unique skillset, covering DIS in both academia and industry, build key contacts and networks in both areas, work with cutting edge technologies and will be equipped to become world leading data scientists.

-There will be up to 9 PhD studentships funded each year, which provide funding for 4 years, including a secondement at a partner institutue and a longterm attachment to the chosen experiment, where appriopriate.
+There will be at least 10 PhD studentships funded each year, which provide funding for 4 years, including a secondement at a partner institutue and a longterm attachment to the chosen experiment, where appriopriate.
 Please contact Nikos Konstantinidis or Tim Scanlon for further details.